 Accounts and loans receivable are due almost exclusively from affiliates of the Central Office.
 The Central Office does not extend credit unless management is reasonably certain the related amount will be repaid.
+The Central Office charges up to 4.5% interest on some of its outstanding note receivables.
 Management periodically evaluates the related receivables and only records a reserve for uncollectability if ultimate collection appears doubtful.
 Account write-offs are posted against the allowance for doubtful accounts, and an expense is recorded only when the allowance is not sufficient to absorb a related write-off.